cybozu-go/coil/.github/ISSUE_TEMPLATE/issue.md

 - [ ] Finish implentation of the issue
 - [ ] Test all functions
+- [ ] Have enough logs to trace activities
 - [ ] Notify developers of necessary actions